garrettbates/garrettdbates.com/_posts/2024-08-06-anything-but-option-b.md

 At this point the person with the "Anything but B" mentality should be subdued enough that you can gather feedback from the remaining team members without them feeling the need to interject or interrupt.
 This phase can be uncomfortable but it is important to push through and make sure each member of the team (including yourself) are also heard and understood.

 ## Step 4: Gather recommedations
 It is now time to go around the group and allow everyone the opportunity to make an informed recommendation.
-Do not assume anyones preference since it may have changed over the course of the discussion.
-I'm always amazed at how often my own recommendation changes once all of the facts are in.
+Do not assume anyone's preference since it may have changed throughout the discussion.
+I'm always amazed at how often my recommendation changes once all of the facts are in.
 You truly can go farther together.
-If you can make it to this step where each members input is recorded (and they feel heard) then 9 times out of ten you will get a unanimous recommendation.
+If you can make it to this step where each member's input is recorded (and they feel heard) then 9 times out of ten you will get a unanimous recommendation.

 ## Step 5: Make the decision
 When there are conflicting recommendations you'll want to designate someone as the final approver.
-As a rule of thumb I try to make it the person who has the most to lose if the decision is suboptimal - often this is an accountable leader.
-Let the approver state their intended choice before finalizing it and allow members of the team a last opportunity to fillibuster.
+As a rule of thumb, I try to make it the person who has the most to lose if the decision is suboptimal - often this is an accountable leader.
+Let the approver state their intended choice before finalizing it and allow members of the team a last opportunity to filibuster.
 Sometimes their true feedback doesn't come out until the threat of the final decision.

 ## Summary
 Treat team members who fall into the "Anything but option B!" trap with kindness, listen deeply/openly, and confirm your understanding of their input often.
-Push for that same level respect to be given to the rest of the team members including yourself.
+Push for that same level of respect to be given to the rest of the team members including yourself.
 Make the decision when there are no words left to be said.